Praise Is Not a Feeling

 Having given that invitation, that exhortation, David proceeds, beginning in verse 4, to tell his personal testimony.
 He uses his personal story, his personal experience to touch the lives of others who are in need, others who are depressed and discouraged.

-As I was thinking about this passage this morning, I was thinking about this cave.
+As I was thinking about this passage this morning, I was thinking about the men in this cave.
 They've got all kinds of issues and problems.
 This is not like a campout.
 They are running from the law.
 Saul is after them.
 The people are probably running from their creditors.
 They were in debt.
 Why did they run to David?
 Because they thought they could get away from their creditors.

 I can imagine them sitting around the campfire at night and David strumming his guitar, his harp, and singing this psalm to these 400 men.